xTwo56/coinswap/README.md

 </div>

 > [!WARNING]
 > This library is currently under beta development and at an experimental stage.
 There are known and unknown bugs.
 Mainnet use is strictly NOT recommended.
+Note that this code is currently designed to run exclusively on Linux systems.

 ## Table of Contents